HERE ARE THE BEST PLACES TO VISIT IN LAKE GARDA

 Lake Garda Facts

-Lake Garda is the largest lake in Italy, with a shore length of about 160 km.
+- Lake Garda is the largest lake in Italy, with a shore length of about 160 km.
 The average depth is about 136 meters.

-There are 28 cities, towns, and villages in Lake Garda and it belongs to the regions of Trentino-South Tyrol, Veneto, and Lombardy.
+- There are 28 cities, towns, and villages in Lake Garda, and it belongs to the regions of Trentino-South Tyrol, Veneto, and Lombardy.

 How to Get to Lake Garda / How to Get Around Lake Garda

 By Train: The bigger cities are served by trains; however, the bus service to get from one place to another is limited and not optimal.

-The narrow streets in the mountains (serpentines) are not my favorite places to drive – Italians tend to drive faster and always use a bit of the opposite lane as well.
+By Car: By car is probably the best way to get around.
+While tolls are high in Italy (and so are gas and diesel), it is the most convenient transportation mode.
+I never paid tolls around Lake Garda, though (but heading to other places might include toll costs).
+The narrow streets in the mountains (serpentines) are not my favorite places to drive – Italians tend to drive faster and always use a bit of the opposite lane.
 However, if you are careful and don’t mind a bit of adrenaline, then driving yourself is the best way to get around (if you want to see all the beautiful places in Lake Garda, a car is your best chance of seeing them all).

+By Boat: Boat tours are fun and a must when in the region.
+However, given the lake’s size, it is time-consuming getting from the northern to the southern shores of the lake.
 You can surely do it once or twice, but even I did not want to spend all day on a boat.
 (From Limone to Sirmione, a trip takes about three hours – one way!)

 Best Time to Visit Lake Garda